isom17/RockbusterAnalysis/README.md

 # RockbusterAnalysis
-Diving into mock company, Rockbuster Stealth's, data to answer key business queries for their business strategy.
+Diving into Rockbuster Stealth's, data to answer key business queries for their business strategy.
 I'll identify top and bottom-performing movies, analyze rental durations, map out customer geography, pinpoint high-value customer locations, and compare sales across regions leveraging SQL.
 Stay tuned for actionable insights.
 ## Rockbuster Stealth LLC Data Analysis Project

 **Introduction**: This project takes on the assumptions that I've been hired by Rockbuster Stealth LLC, a traditional movie rental company facing competition from streaming giants.
 My role is to spearhead the data strategy for launching their new online video rental service.
 Utilizing SQL, I will analyze various data points to assist with the launch strategy, providing the Rockbuster Stealth management with data-driven insights for their 2020 strategy.